Greater Vancouver Housing Market – Current Statistics for July 2017

 Once again, for the ones that like to read, simply scroll down below for the market summary.

-Happy read, happy watch and enjoy the rest of the summer!
+Happy read, happy watch and enjoy the last days of the summer before Labor Day!

-Median Days on Market: 11 days vs 19 days in June 2015.
-If we take a closer look at Downtown Vancouver, the Median Days on Market remained at 8 days since March 2016.
-For more information about your neighborhoods-level sales and price statistics, I strongly encourage you to download the latest SnapStats Report.
+Median Days on Market: 11 days vs 10 days in June.
+The median Days on Market in January 2017 was 22 days.
+If we take a closer look at Downtown Vancouver, the Median Days on Market was 9 days vs 8 days in June.
+For more information about your neighbourhoods’ sales and price statistics, I strongly encourage you to download the latest SnapStats Report.